- A primary reason for hiring the major SAP consulting firms is for political insurance.

 The risk is with the client.
-All that IBM does is bill the customer, there is no “guarantee” provided by any consulting firm.
+All that IBM does is bill the customer, and any consulting firm provides no “guarantee.”

 How SAP Consulting Firms Increase Project Risk

-These firms greatly increase the risk of failure of projects.
+These firms significantly increase the risk of failure of projects.
 Here is why:

-- The Inability to Contradict SAP: The SAP consulting firms compete with each other to gain the approval of SAP.
-They will agree with SAP on anything they say, creating a fake impression of an independent third party.
+- The Inability to Contradict SAP: The SAP consulting firms compete to gain the approval of SAP.
+They will agree with SAP on anything they say, creating a false impression of an independent third party.

-- Intense Hierarchy: No one but the top people on a project have any ability to determine what information will be released to a customer.
-All of the technical resources are entirely subordinate to the senior members, who are in turn subordinate to the most senior members within the consulting firms where policy is made.
+- Intense Hierarchy: No one but the top people on a project can determine what information will be released to a customer.
+All of the technical resources are entirely subordinate to the senior members, who are, in turn, subordinate to the most senior members within the consulting firms where policy is made.

 Pushing Companies into High-Risk Implementations

-We covered the Revlon S/4HANA implementation in the article What Was the Real Story with the Revlon S/4HANA Failure?, and we concluded that Revlon never had any potential of taking S/4HANA live, given the timing of the implementation and the maturity of the application at the time of implementation.
-This brings up the topic of the ethics of recommending software that as a consulting firm you know will fail as we covered in the article Is it Right to Lead Clients into SAP Software Failure?
+We covered the Revlon S/4HANA implementation in the article What Was the Real Story with the Revlon S/4HANA Failure?
+We concluded that Revlon never had any potential to take S/4HANA live, given the implementation’s timing and the application’s maturity at the time of implementation.
+This brings up the ethics of recommending software that, as a consulting firm, you know, will fail, as we covered in the article Is it Right to Lead Clients into SAP Software Failure?

-In fact, in discussions with a number of senior members/partners at large and small SAP consulting firms about the readiness of S/4HANA and other SAP applications as well as the availability of resources, I noted how the conversation tends to turn cold when I have brought up topics related to implement-ability.
+In discussions with some senior members/partners at large and small SAP consulting firms about the readiness of S/4HANA and other SAP applications and the availability of resources, I noted how the conversation tends to turn cold when I have brought up topics related to implement-ability.
 The most senior people in these organizations generally don’t seem to like discussing the implement-ability of sold work.

-The comments that have heard repeatedly is something like the following:
+The comments that I have heard repeatedly is something like the following:

 “We will worry about implementation after, not before we sell the work.
 First, we need to sell the work.”

-In fact, in nearly every interaction with a partner resource, or a sales resource, and I have had many, as soon as I begin to mention implementability or reality, the tension in that relationship quickly rises.
-Questions around implementability often has lead me to be categorized as negative and have dramatically reduced the congeniality of the relationship.
+In fact, in nearly every interaction with a partner resource or a sales resource, and I have had many, as soon as I begin to mention implementability or reality, the tension in that relationship quickly rises.
+Questions around implementability often lead me to be categorized as negative and have dramatically reduced the relationship’s congeniality.
 After one tense exchange at a dinner over HANA, where I brought up the many issues with HANA, the salesperson (who was, of course, paying for my meal) said to me.